Svygzhryr/enColor/README.md

 # enColor

-A web application for color scheme generation using colormind (for now) API
+A web application for color scheme generation using thecolorapi (for now)